FWeinb/CDocParser/README.md

 The `multiple` key is used to determine if this can be used mutliple times per comment.

 > Note: A warning will be emitted if a annotation is used more than once.
 Only the first value is used.

+### `overwritePoster` key

+The `overwritePoster` key is used to control if a this annotation used on an item will overwrite a poster comment.

 ## Development